yt-project/yt/doc/source/faq/index.rst

 If the changeset is displayed followed by a "+", it means you have made modifications to the code since the last changeset.

+For more information on this topic, see :ref:`updating-yt`.

 .. _yt-3.0-problems:

 I upgraded to yt 3.0 but my code no longer works.
 What do I do?